-* Orbital Sciences freighter on trial run to outpost
+* Orbital Sciences freighter on trail run to outpost

 * Slated to begin resupply flights in December